PGuszak/Web_Dev_Final-Express_MongoDB/README.md

         SecurityA3: String

 With an additional timestamp variable to record when the record is placed into the database.
 We were overall unsure of what was meant by the requirement of improving/refactoring this user model so we have left it largely as is per the advice of the aid.
 One possible thought currently would be to assign posts (another schema) as a list to a particular user.
 It may make more sense to do so the other way around however, this is largely a preference in design.

+## Following Users

+Users have an option to follow or unfollow any other user that exists on the website.
+If they choose to do so, they can view a list of those followed users as well as a link to their posts.
+This view is on a seperate link that any user can view to see their own follows.
+Users can also see the followed name as well as the followed user id.

+## User Edit and Creation Page

+Users on their profile have the option to click on a button to show their user information.
+This is the same information that was entered in the user account creation at sign up.
+This information can be edited at any time by the user by clicking on the edit button.
+This will render a user edit page with all the user's information displayed as well as entry boxes for all the information.
+Any amount of the information here can be changed which can be saved by the user.
+Once the user clicks save the user object will be updated in the database as well as the newly updated information displayed.

 ## To Run